-The troop is actually run by its boy leaders.
-With the guidance
+is actually run by its boy leaders.
+With the guidance of the Scoutmaster

-of the Scoutmaster and his assistants, they plan the program, conduct
+and his assistants, they plan the program, conduct troop meetings, and

-appoints other junior leaders and assigns specific responsibilities
+other junior leaders and assigns specific responsibilities as needed.

 •Assistant senior patrol leader - fills in for senior patrol leader